robcarver17/pysystemtrade/docs/userguide.md

 You need to change the instrument weights in the configuration.
 Only instruments with weights have positions produced for them.
 There are two easy ways to do this - change the config file, or the config object already in the system (for more on changing config parameters see ['change backtest parameters'](#change_backtest_parameters) ).
 You also need to ensure that you have the data you need for any new instruments.
 See ['use my own data'](#create_my_own_data) below.

-### Change the configuration file
+### Change instruments: Change the configuration file

-You should make a new config file by copying this [one](/systems/futures/futuresconfig.yaml).
+You should make a new config file by copying this [one](/systems/provided/futures_chapter15/futuresconfig.yaml).
 Best practice is to save this as `pysystemtrade/private/this_system_name/config.yaml` (you'll need to create this directory).

 You can then change this section of the config: